derollins/playNano/README.md

 </div>

 **playNano** is a Python tool for loading, filtering, visualising, and exporting time-series AFM data, such as high-speed AFM (HS-AFM) videos.
-It supports interactive playback of AFM video data, application of processing filters, and export in multiple formats, including OME-TIFF, NPZ (NumPy zipped archive), HDF5 bundles, and animated GIFs.
+It supports interactive playback, flexible processing pipelines, and provenance-aware analysis tracking, and export in multiple formats, including OME-TIFF, NPZ (NumPy zipped archive), HDF5 bundles, and animated GIFs.

 **Files read:**